 Those who are dead to sin get the victory

 Jesus came to destroy the works of the devil.
 He did this by overcoming in every temptation He met, through the power of the eternal Spirit that dwelt within Him.
 In this way He suffered death in the flesh (He suffered when He was tempted), but in return He was made alive by the Spirit.

 All through our training in godliness, as we fight the good fight of faith against the lusts in our members, we have Jesus Christ as our faithful High Priest, because He Himself was tempted and can therefore come to our aid.

-Only those who are crucified with Christ experience this battle and this victory.
+Only those who areexperience this and this victory.
 No one else can become one flesh with Him, neither in His reproach nor in His glory.
-This is a great mystery: The bridegroom and the bride – Christ and the church – one flesh.
+This is a great mystery: The bridegroom and the bride – Christ and – one flesh.

 This article has been translated from Norwegian, and was first published under the title “Resist the lust in the body” in BCC’s periodical Skjulte Skatter (Hidden Treasures) in April 1928.

 © Copyright Stiftelsen Skjulte Skatters Forlag I ActiveChristianity